 The July 2025 submission included patients with TMB-H and MSI-H pan tumours.
 Patients with these pan tumours, as well as patients with melanoma and rare cancers, are excluded from the financial estimates presented in the resubmission as the stopping rule is not considered to have a meaningful impact for these patient groups.

-Refer to below for a comparison of the methods to estimate the additional time on treatment beyond two years presented in the July 2025 submission versus the resubmission.
+Refer to Table 38 below for a comparison of the methods to estimate the additional time on treatment beyond two years presented in the July 2025 submission versus the resubmission.
 As for the July 2025 resubmission, real-world data from a French National Health Insurance database, including patients with advanced lung cancer, is used to estimate the proportion of patients who are supplied pembrolizumab beyond two years (Rousseau et al., 2024).
 The study found 4.3 per cent of patients received treatment for more than 29 months with a median treatment time of 33.2 months.
 The median time on treatment for the current PBS listings of pembrolizumab was derived from previously accepted estimates for these indications, calculated as 10.8 months.
 A weighted time on treatment for the future and current listings was calculated as: (95.7% x 10.8m) + (4.3% x 33.2m) = 11.8 months.
 The additional months of treatment beyond two years was estimated to be 0.96.

 Table 39 presents a comparison of the utilisation for the July 2025 submission versus the resubmission.
 The revised modelling results in a net cost to the PBS and RPBS that is around 41 per cent lower than the July 2025 submission (six-year net cost of $80 million to < $90 million versus $100 million to < $200 million ).